jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/FinishBaseGame/task.md

 and returns `true` only if the user guessed the word and spent _not more_ than `maxAttemptsCount` attempts
 - Add a function `isLost` that accepts three arguments: `complete`, `attempts`, and `maxAttemptsCount` and returns `true` only if the user did not guess the word and spent _more_ than `maxAttemptsCount` attempts
-- Add a condition to check of the user win or lost
+- Add a condition to check of the user win or lost: `Sorry, you lost! :( My word is <secret>` and `Congratulations!
+You guessed!`.